-From 2010 through 2012, we coordinated three field expeditions to explore and document the natural history of the deep vertical reefs of the Bahamas.
+As a follow on, from 2010 through 2012, we coordinated three field expeditions to explore and document the natural history of the deep vertical reefs of the Bahamas.
 Work was conducted in both Exuma Sound and the Tongue of the Ocean, with more than a dozen person dives made in excess of 120 msw, to a maximum of 131 msw (446 fsw).
 The project succeeded in developing new methods for human intervention of the mesophotic coral ecosystem’s lower limits, and with great productivity.

 The projects were funded by Lombardi Undersea LLC and the National Geographic/Waitt Grants Program, with support from the University of Connecticut at Avery Point, Subsalve USA, the Bahamas Marine EcoCentre, Small Hope Bay Lodge, the Perry Institute for Marine Science, Shearwater Research, and Molecular Products.